swaraj-dev85/ANSYS/README.md

 # ANSYS
-Some basic simulations performed using ANSYS APDL software
+Some basic simulations performed(temperature,velocity,pressure and residual stresses distributed in the given solid model using ANSYS APDL & Altair Hypermesh softwares